Inspection Reports for

 Visit Reason

-The inspection was conducted due to a complaint regarding the facility's failure to ensure safe and appropriate discharge planning for Resident 1.
+The inspection was conducted due to a complaint investigation regarding the facility's discharge process for Resident 1, focusing on whether the discharge was appropriate and safe.

 Complaint Details

-The complaint investigation found that Resident 1 was discharged unsafely without review of discharge instructions with the DPOA, without needed supplies (tube feeding formula and glucometer), discharged to a board and care instead of home with home health as ordered, and without clinical evaluation to determine discharge readiness.
-The DPOA expressed concerns about the unsafe discharge and potential for re-hospitalization.
+The complaint investigation was substantiated.
+Resident 1 was discharged unsafely without review of discharge instructions with the Durable Power of Attorney, without needed supplies (tube feeding formula and glucometer), and without clinical evaluation to determine discharge readiness.
+The discharge orders were inconsistent with the actual discharge location.

 Findings

-The facility failed to ensure Resident 1 was discharged appropriately, including not reviewing discharge instructions with the Durable Power of Attorney, discharging without needed supplies, discharging to a board and care instead of home with home health as ordered, and lacking clinical evaluation to determine discharge readiness.
+The facility failed to ensure Resident 1 was discharged appropriately and safely, including failure to review discharge instructions with the Durable Power of Attorney, discharge without needed supplies, discharge to an unlicensed board and care instead of home health as ordered, and lack of clinical evaluation to determine discharge readiness.
 These failures placed the resident at risk for potential harm due to inadequate discharge planning and lack of clinical oversight.

 Report Facts